thecurryspice/thecurryspice.github.io/_posts/blog/2024-10-12-micron-imagination-hiaccel.md

 ## HiAccel

 [HiAccel Lab](https://www.sfu.ca/~zhenman/group.html) works on a breadth of topics related to computer engineering - HPC accelerators, novel architectures, and compiler support for the same.
-I am glad to be continue my research on accelerator-rich architectures with brilliant, clever colleagues who share my interests and frustrations.
+I am glad to continue my research on accelerator-rich architectures with brilliant, clever colleagues who share my interests and frustrations.

 Three years ago, I had stopped updating this space.<br>
 So what happened now?
 Did a horse kick my head?<br>
 Why am I starting to write this blog again?
 Nobody reads it anyway.<br>
 I don't know.
 But maybe humans scream the loudest when nobody is listening.
+I shall scream into this void here, laying down human thoughts for some web-scraping AI chatbot to adopt into its learning of what makes text human.

 I often wonder where I will fit better - academia or corporate.<br>
 I don't know, honestly.
 All I know is that I am trying to find the right place, and just hang around.